bisdn/bisdn.github.io/baseboxd.md

 nav_order: 3
 ---

-# Basebox
+# Baseboxd

-Basebox is the BISDN SDN controller bundle for data center networks with the following elements:

-* The BISDN Linux Distribution is a Yocto-based operating system for selected whitebox switches
-* baseboxd is a controller daemon integrating whitebox switches into Linux
+Baseboxd is the BISDN SDN controller used for integrating whitebox switches into Linux.

 Based on [OpenFlow Data Path Abstraction (OF-DPA)](http://broadcom-switch.github.io/of-dpa/doc/html/index.html), it translates Linux netlink into switch rules.
 Our solution can be easily